Shopify/polaris/polaris-react/src/components/Combobox/README.md

 The `Combobox` component should:

-- Be clearly labeled so it’s noticeable to the merchant what type of options will be available
+- Be clearly labeled so the merchant knows what type of options will be available
 - Not be used within a popover
 - Indicate a loading state to the merchant while option data is being populated
+- Order items in an intentional way so it’s easy for the merchant to find a specific value

 ---

 ## Content guidelines

 The input field for `Combobox` should follow the [content guidelines](https://polaris.shopify.com/components/forms/text-field) for text fields.

----

-## Sorting and filtering

-### Sorting

-Item order should be intentional.
-Order them so it’s easy for the merchant to find a specific value.
-Some ways you can do this:

-- Sort options in alphabetical order
-- Display options based on how frequently the merchant selects an option

-If multiple options can be selected, move selected items to the top of the list.
-If this doesn’t work for your context, you can override this behavior.

-### Filtering

-- By default, menu items are filtered based on whether or not they match the value of the textfield.
-- Filters are **not** case-sensitive by default.
-- You can apply custom filtering logic if the default behavior doesn’t make sense for your use case.

----

-## Patterns

-### Tags autocomplete

-The tag multiselect allows merchants to select, create and browse from a long list of options.

 ---